The Permitting Roadmap

 Tools for navigating restoration permitting in the Sacramento River Basin

-These tools are intended to guide project proponents to the permits they will need and the available efficient pathways they may pursue.
+These tools are intended to guide project proponents to the permits they may need and the available efficient pathways they may pursue.
 Please open the Permitting Process Flow Chart and Permit Summary Table in Full Screen for the best user experience.
 Use your mouse to guide yourself through the permit process flow chart.
 Following the conceptual design and resource survey steps in the process described above, look within each category to see if your project applies.
 Review the companion table to learn more about each agency/authority, when different regulations are triggered, and options for compliance.

 2. Permitting Process Flow Chart